kevindelord/swift-style-guide/README.markdown

 ### Use of Self

-Even though Swift does not require the usage of `self`, a developer should force himself use it everywhere he can.
+Even though Swift does not require the usage of `self`, a developer should force himself to use it everywhere he can.
-It is then easier for any developer to understand where does a value come from or where the current execution process is going.
+It is then easier for any other developer to understand where does a value come from or where is the current execution process going.

 **Preferred:**
 ```swift